hphelion/documentation/commercial/commercial.technical-overview.md

 Supported DNS servers and networks include:

-* DYN
 * PowerDNS

-These features enable you to support private cloud deployment use cases.

 ###Baremetal installation

 This baremetal installation is designed to deliver an open source OpenStack solution at modest scale.
-It uses OpenStack's Icehouse release and is useful if you want to test out a recent OpenStack distro.
-You can install HP Helion OpenStack on KVM or ESX hosts.
-Paid support is available.
+A baremetal multi-node deployment consists of a minimum of 5 baremetal servers, to which you can add **up to 30 Compute nodes**:

+* 1 undercloud server
+* 1 overcloud controller
+* 2 overcloud Swift nodes
+* At least 1 overcloud Compute node

 [Learn more](/helion/openstack/install-beta-overview/) about installing and configuring HP Helion OpenStack beta.